-Connection understand the basic ch the determination of equ Inesota Economics Standards VI.
-Economics, A. The Market Economy (Micro Economics) (Grades 9-12): The student will lerstand the basic characteristics of markets and the role of prices in modern market economies.
+Connection understand the basic ch the determination of equ nesota Economics Standards VI.
+Economics, A. The Market Economy (Micro Economics) (Grades 9-12): The student will derstand the basic characteristics of markets and the role of prices in modern market economies.
 1. Students will describe determination of equilibrium market prices by applying principles of supply and demand to markets for goods and services.
-Students will identify several factors that lead to variation in market prices and quantities exchanged by changes in supply larger demand.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging LISTENING Supply & demand Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level Point to key terms related to supply and demand using illustrated word banks with a partner Select terms related to supply and demand to complete graphic organizers using word banks demand in a small group using a note- Give examples of changes in supply and demand from notes and share with a partner Infer reasons for changes in supply and demand Level 6 - Reach supply, demand, Cognitive Function: Students at all levels of English language proficiency will UNDERSTAND the economic concept of supply and demand.
-Example Context for Language Use: Students listen to a video or oral presentation about supply and demand of a popular product and take notes.
+Students will identify several factors that lead to variation in market prices and quantities exchanged by changes in supply alor demand.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging LISTENING Supply & demand Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level related to supply and demand using illustrated word to supply and demand to complete graphic organizers demand in a small group using a note- changes in supply Infer reasons for changes in supply and demand Level 6 - Reacl words and expressions, such as: supply, demand, Cognitive Function : Students at all levels of English language proficiency will UNDERSTAND the economic concept of supply and demand. consumption Example Context for Language Use: Students listen to a video or oral presentation about supply and demand of a popular product and take notes.